 HEALTH INFORMATION TECHNOLOGY - The program is designed to prepare graduates for a variety of health information functions.
-It is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) and the American Health Information Management Association (AHIMA).
+It is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Graduates with the A.A.S. degree are eligible to test for their Registered Health Information Technician (RHIT) credential.